 Benefits of using a mortgage broker

 A mortgage adviser can help work out which lender best fits your needs.
-These professionally trained advisers will look at the market to find the best deal available.
+These professionally trained advisers will look at your situation and the market to find the most suitable solution for you.
 Advisers – often known as mortgage brokers – also have experience with banks and building societies in the market and will understand which mortgage cases are likely to be accepted by each lender.

 Despite falling rates, some customers are struggling with the lending criteria in place at different lenders.
 If your situation is regarded as non standard, for instance you have a bad credit rating or are self employed it could be a long, painful and costly journey trying to find a lender on the high street that will be able to meet the specific circumstances of the borrower.

 If you have a more complex situation, have a poor credit rating or are self employed, there are many benefit of using an adviser.
 They will be able to research the market to find the right lender and in many cases have direct access to underwriters to help minimise the chances of making an application to a lender that is unlikely to be able to help.